-Local leaders and decision-makers have Consumers need to be able to approach authority over the water system.
-Meet with their health care providers with questions. each decision-maker individually so you can A one-on-one conversation with a trusted ask each other questions.
-Focus the meethealth provider is often the most successful ing on the need for fluoridation. means of informing consumers about fluoridation.
-See Appendix A for a sample script Support your position with local data, the that walks health care providers through safety and benefits of fluoridation, and initial discussing fluoridation with patients. cost projections, if available, for implementing and maintaining the water system.
+Local leaders and decision-makers have authority over the water system.
+Meet with each decision-maker individually so you can ask each other questions.
+Focus the meeting on the need for fluoridation.

+Support your position with local data, the safety and benefits of fluoridation, and initial cost projections, if available, for implementing and maintaining the water system.
 Cost projections, however, are difficult to obtain without the input of a professional engineer.